Lincoln-Zhou/Lincoln-Zhou.github.io/_posts/2020-7-3-Add-Advanced-Features-to-the-Blog.md

 disqus:
 ```

 This is where you can enable DISQUS in your blog.
-But first, you need to get your blog a short name.
+But first, you need to get your blog a shortname.